Anglican History & Theology II: Dvlp. of the Tradition with Prof. Sam Fornecker

 DESCRIPTION: This course surveys the key characters, crises, and developments which shaped the Anglican tradition from the career of Richard Hooker to the rise of global Anglicanism.
 Attention is given to key controversies of the late sixteenth- through the early eighteenth-centuries over ecclesiastical divisions, soteriology, Trinity, reason, and revelation.
 Students will assess the major reception movements of the eighteenth and nineteenth centuries (evangelicalism, pre-Tractarian High Church, Oxford Movement), and consider their development and maturation throughout twentieth and twenty-first century Anglican theological reflection.

-FORMAT: Both lectures and tutorials will take place over Zoom with Prof. Sam Fornecker and Prof. Sam Pascoe (course tutor).
+FORMAT: Students will watch online lectures by Prof. Fornecker and also participate in video-conference tutorials with other students and the course tutor, the Rev. Dr. Sam Pascoe.
 In addition to lectures and tutorials, students will also have weekly reading and assignments corresponding to the level at which they have chosen to take the course.

 COST: For seminary credit with Gordon Conwell – $900 ~OR~ For continuing education/audit – $350.
 Audit students will participate in tutorials, but have less reading and assignments, and receive a pass/fail grade.
 This is the ideal option for ordinands and curates who need Anglican training but not seminary credit.